 - Keyword – Include the keyword at least once, preferably in one of the two headlines

-- Brand – Including your brand can increase CTR
+- Brand – Including your brand name can increase CTR

 Also, make use of the space expanded text ads give you.
 With AdWords and Bing you get two 30-character headlines, two 15-character URL path modifiers, and an 80-character description field.
 You can tell a fairly persuasive story with that space.
 This is your canvas: